CARLA-Loc: Synthetic SLAM Dataset with Full-stack Sensor Setup in Challenging Weather and Dynamic Environments: Experiment

-The experiment result is shown in Tab.~\ref{tab:lidar_result}.
 In methods other than FAST-LIO2, the presence of dynamic objects typically decrease localization accuracy.
-Among the seven maps tested, A-LOAM shows higher accuracy in static environments for five of them, LeGO-LOAM in all maps, and FAST-LIO(F) in five of them.
-Due to the integration of inertial sensors, FAST-LIO(F) exhibits notably lower errors in dynamic scenes compared to ALOAM and LeGO-LOAM.
+Due to the integration of inertial sensors, FAST-LIO2(F) exhibits notably lower errors in dynamic scenes compared to ALOAM and LeGO-LOAM.

 Using feature extraction also poses impact on the final localization precision.
-The vanilla FAST-LIO2, demonstrates impressive dynamic robustness without feature extraction.
+The vanilla FAST-LIO2, demonstrates impressive robustness.
 The presence of dynamic objects hardly affect the localization accuracy.
 A-LOAM and LeGO-LOAM show accuracy loss in dynamic scenes, especially evident in maps 03, 04, and 06.
 Additionally, LeGO-LOAM, aiming for lightweight performance and using only segmented above ground features, is the most susceptible to dynamic objects in our tests.

-Regarding sequences preprocessed using semantic segmentation, the localization accuracy typically falls between static and dynamic, as exemplified by performance of A-LOAM (Fig.~\ref{fig:aloam_rpe}).
+Regarding sequences preprocessed using semantic segmentation, the localization accuracy typically falls between static and dynamic.
+Result of A-LOAM is given in Fig.~\ref{fig:aloam_rpe} for example.
 We believe that since the hole areas from removed object points are directly skipped, leading to imprecise feature extraction for points at the edges.
 However, the error is still obviously smaller than raw dynamic sequence.